When you purchase through links on our site, we may earn an affiliate commission. Learn more...

 You can obviously add the RGB fans and other components in your air cooling system as well but you can never have the effect that the colored tubes and reservoir of a water cooler offer so the AIO will always look more premium.

-This means that if you’re using your computer for gaming or heavy video editing work, it’s less likely to overheat or otherwise fail due to heat stress than it would be if you were using an air-cooled system.
-They are 2-10 times more effective in transporting heat away from a source but have in mind that this will solely depend on which cooler unit you buy.
+In theory, the liquid inside is about 2-10 times more effective in transporting heat away from the source but have in mind that this will solely depend on which cooler unit you buy.

-Some water cooling systems have built-in fans or other components that can help improve airflow within your case—this can help keep dust out of your components and ensure that they stay clean and functional over time (which is especially important if you plan on overclocking).
+All the water cooling systems have built-in fans that can help improve airflow within your case.
+This can help keep dust out of your components and ensure that they stay clean and functional over time (which is especially important if you plan on overclocking).

 As a rule of thumb, almost all of the top-end liquid coolers will outperform their air cooler counterparts.
 Although, if you check the mid and low-range coolers, you will find that the performance is slightly higher or even worse in some cases.

-Since the tiny pump is often well-insulated and radiator fans typically rotate at a lower RPM than CPU heatsink fans, liquid cooling tends to be quieter than traditional cooling methods.
+Since the tiny pump is often well-insulated and radiator fans typically rotate at a lower RPM than CPU heatsink fans, liquid cooling tends to be quieter than traditional cooling methods unless your AIO has noise issues.
 However, this is not true for all cases.

-The amount of noise produced may be modified by fan settings or fan selection, and there are air coolers with fans that are deliberately made to be quieter.
+The amount of noise produced may be changed by fan settings or fan selection, and there are air coolers with fans that are deliberately made to be quieter.

 Installation & Chance of Failure